UPDATE (Aug 31, 2021): ACR has mailed the following letter to Lisa Croft:

 As you are no doubt aware, bromadiolone is so potent a poison that it will not only kill the mice who ingest it, but the animals who feed on the affected mice as well.
 This includes native birds of prey, other wildlife and pet cats.
 Not only would these collateral deaths be tragic, they would also be inhumane as death from bromadiolone poisoning for animals larger than mice is slow and painful.

 There are other pesticides that will not harm or kill other animals and they should be used to fix the mouse epidemic in NSW.

 New South Wales, Australia is experiencing an overpopulation crisis from mice, which are destroying farmers' crops and posing a threat to vulnerable people's health.
 Unfortunately, NSW Agriculture Minister Adam Marshall has proposed an unnatural, short-sighted plan to use an extremely powerful poison (he called it "the most powerful poison that we can get our hands on") called bromadiolone.
 The bromadiolone will be applied to some of the mice's sources of food.

-Sign this petition to urge APVMA CEO Lisa Croft to bar the widespread use of bromadiolone as rat control in NSW.
+Sign this petition to urge APVMA CEO Lisa Croft to bar the widespread use of bromadiolone as mouse control in NSW.